Accent Walls Are Out, But We Predict This Wall Detail Will be Everywhere in 2025 — And It's Easy to DIY

 Emil and Christophe incorporated a bas-relief work in their Beefbar Doha project, where a foliage-inspired design seemingly grew across the space's walls in a mural-like manner.
 The look "elevates a space by introducing a sense of grandeur and artistry," they say.
 "The wall becomes a feature rather than a backdrop."

-As for styling bas-relief designs in your own home, lighting is the most important considerations.
-Through it is true that design-wise, this trend acts as an alternative for wallpaper, it needs to be treated a bit differently.
+As for styling bas-relief designs in your own home, lighting is the most important consideration.
+Though this trend acts as an alternative to wallpaper, it needs to be treated a bit differently.

 "Lighting is crucial for a bas-relief as shadows can enhance the depth that is created," says Emil.
 He adds that when light and shadow interact with the raised texture design, "it creates movement and can lend the room a lux feel."